ariesXf/capistrano-simple-permissions/README.md

 $ bundle install
 ```

+Then Either in your server config or general `deploy.rb`, you must set the `:permissions_folders` variable to an array
+of at least one directory; otherwise this gem won't do anything.

 ## How it works

 This gem hooks into Capistrano's deploy process by executing several `chmod` and `chown` commands after the